Circumcision

 A smile plays on his lips, a smile that is trying to please.

-The fear that strikes me when I hear the question is like nothing I’ve ever felt before.
-But I want to be a true Muslim.
-And I’ve always been afraid of my father, a fear I do not fully understand.
-But this time, that smile, wants to win over my heart, sweep away all my fears.
+The fear that strikes me when I hear the question is like nothing I’ve felt before.
+But I want to be a real Muslim.
+And I’ve always been afraid of my father, a fear I don’t fully understand.
+But this time, the smile wants to win over my heart and sweep away all my fears.

 “Of course I’m ready, Father!”
 I reply.